oh4d/blog/_posts/2020-03-12-Migrate-fluxcd-repo-from-helm2-to-helm3-with-zero-downtime.md

 ---
 {% include smooth-scroll.html %}

-In my company we use fluxcd gitops operaor to manage our kubernetes clusters.
+In my company we use fluxcd gitops operator to manage our kubernetes clusters.
 We also use flux official helm-operator, to deploy our helm charts. the helm-operator was originally designed for helm2 charts, but once helm V3 was out, fluxcd team did a great work on the helm-operator, and now it is is compatible with both helm2 and helm3 charts.
 In this post I will cover the steps I took to complete my charts migration.

 ## What is Flux and how to get started